Android SDK quick start

 Step 7: Clear user

-After the user logs out or the user session expires, you should clear the set user so they are not associated with future actions.
+The user gets automatically cleared once the device session expires or in case of a new login action.
+After the user logs out, you should clear the set user so they are not associated with future actions.
 To clear the user, call the clearUser()

 method: